LoganWalls/polymenu/README.md

 # Polymenu
-`polymenu` is cross-platform (Wayland, X11, macOS, Windows) tool that allows you to create personalized ephemeral GUI interfaces for your CLI tools and scripts using your favorite front-end web framework.
+`polymenu` is a cross-platform (Wayland, X11, macOS, Windows) tool that allows you to create personalized ephemeral GUI interfaces for your CLI tools and scripts using your favorite front-end web framework.